thinhhoangpham/Tic-Tac_Toe/README.md

 # Tic-Tac_Toe
 Tic-tac-toe game with the implementation of Minimax algorithm in JavaScript

 The game use p5.js framework in JavaScript.
 The player is X and the AI is O. The player can choose if they want to make the first move.
+After chosing, the player shall click restart button to play.

 The goal of this project is the implementation of Minimax algrorithm to game AI, which makes it always have the best move and the player can never win.
 Thus, this is not a "real" game.